Welcome to today's edition of the Rush 24-7 podcast.

 And if they read something like this, I've been on the air 19 years, 19 and a half, well, a little bit over 19.

-The blanket acceptance of this, and then running with it full speed is an illustration of what I have been drumming into people's heads for years.
+The blanket acceptance of this and then running with it full speed is an illustration of what I have been drumming into people's heads for years.

 The drive-by media is as partisan as any organization out there.

-They hide under this notion that they are objective, but they've got an agenda, they have their narratives, they have their templates, with anything fits the narrative, whether it's true or not, i.e.
+They hide under this notion that they are objective, but they've got an agenda.

-the Duke rape case, you go with it.
+With anything fits the narrative, whether it's true or not, i.e. the Duke Rape case, you go with it.

 You run with it.